At the airport

 Lastly neck pillows are a must have, I know they are dorky and carrying them through the airport is embarrassing but it’s been a game changer for us when we travel.
 The first time we flew to Europe we tried to get by on the tiny pillows the airline provided.
 I got no sleep and neither did Mike.
 The second time around we both had neck pillows and not only did it make the thirteen hours on the plane more comfortable we both actually got sleep!

 Self care is so important on long flights to help you to recover more quickly from jetlag.
 Firstly it is so important to hydrate regularly.
-I learnt this tip from experience after our first flight to Paris, I had forgotten my water bottle and had to survive on the water provided by the flight attendants.
+I learnt this tip after our first flight to Paris, I had forgotten my water bottle and had to survive on the water provided by the flight attendants.
 Anyone would think I had been in the desert for days from how parched I was at the end of the flight.

 I definitely recommend packing a big water bottle in your carry on, remember to make sure it is empty otherwise you won’t be allowed to take it through security, and fill it up before you board the plane.
 Also it may go without saying but where you can avoid caffeine and alcohol.